Hiking in Cinque Terre: planning to find your perfect Italy

 The town of Corniglia itself is a wonder.
 It’s a hilltop maze of awesome.
 We were so glad to find calzones and ice cold beer and then a shady corridor to sit in.
 We did have to use our spotty Italian to find our way because we got a little too turned around in Corniglia, but eventually we did it and continued on our hike.

 Tip: just like we warn you to not get too carried away and lose track of time, still be sure to do a little wandering.
-The small stairways leading away from the main paths are so cool and uber magical to wander through.
+The small stairways leading away from the main paths are so cool and unbelievably magical to wander through.

 Vernazza and its perfection